Victorinox Fibrox 10" Chef's Knife

 What cutting board should I use with this knife?

-How long does the Victorinox Fibrox Pro knife last?
+How long does the Victorinox Fibrox knife last?

 Is the 10" knife too big for home cooking?